wraithan/resume/docs/gigs.rst

 Intern Software Developer (Dec 05 - Aug 06)
 *******************************************

-This was my first foyer into the world of software development at a company.
+This was my first foray into the world of software development at a company.
 The stack was a large java back end with a PHP layer on top with liberal use of Perl as glue.
 I was tasked with writing documentation for various parts of the system, improving upon perl